VirtusLab/git-machete-intellij-plugin/README.md

 ![](docs/slide_in_existent_branch.gif)

 This action can also be used to reattach an existing branch below a selected one.
-In this case, you just must type a name of the existing branch that you want to reattach and then click `Slide In`.
+In this case, just type the name of the existing branch that you want to reattach and then click `Slide In`.
 You can also select the `Reattach children` checkbox to move along all children of the reattached branch.

 ![](docs/slide_in_reattach_without_children.gif)